pluginkollektiv/antivirus/README.md

 ## Frequently Asked Questions ##

 ### Will AntiVirus protect my site from being hacked? ###
-Not literally “protect from”.
-The plugin’s purpose is to _detect_ any “hack” that has already happened and enable you to take immediate action upon it.
+Not literally "protect from".
+The plugin’s purpose is to *detect* any "hack" that has already happened and enable you to take immediate action upon it.

 ## Changelog ##